Educators and Parents! Check out this great session about Cyber Safety!

 Our WGRESA Let's Read GA Literacy Leads met for a wonderful day of learning last week!
 The theme was "Building a Literacy Culture that Lasts."
 Our LRG Literacy Coaches presented strategies for building reading comprehension, increasing student engagement, and planning protocols for effective read-alouds.
 Each Literacy Lead received a copy of the Scholastic Science of Reading book, Know Better, Do Better Comprehension, as well as some tiny building "tools" to serve as a reminder of how teachers, coaches, and administrators can work together to build a literacy culture where students thrive.
 We appreciate the leadership and commitment from each of our Literacy Leads!

-26 days ago, Ronette Burnette
+5 months ago, Ronette Burnette

 Lit Leads Meeting